Helping you grow closer to God

 See, you’ll never understand the wisdom of God until you understand the ends, is what he is saying.
 So what is God after?
 What is He after in the world?
 What is He after in the culture?
 What is He after in the society?
 What is He after in you?
 What is He after in me?

 Packer goes on to say, “What is His goal?
 What is His aim?
 He plans that a great host of mankind should come to love and honor Him.
-His ultimate objective is to bring them to a state in which they please Him entirely and praise Him adequately, a state in which He is all in all to them, and He and they rejoice continually in the knowledge of each other’s love – men rejoicing in the saving love of God, set upon them from all eternity, and God rejoicing in the responsive love of men, drawn out of them by grace through the gospel.”
+His ultimate objective is to bring them to a state in which they please Him entirely and praise Him adequately, and He and they rejoice continually in the knowledge of each other’s love – men rejoicing in the saving love of God, set upon them from all eternity, and God rejoicing in the responsive love of men, drawn out of them by grace through the gospel.”

 You see, until we really grasp God’s ultimate purpose for our lives, now and for eternity, we will be perpetually frustrated and disillusioned.
 And I think for many of us, that’s what has happened, because our aim very subtly is not, God, make me like Your Son.
 Our aim is not very subtly, we have been veered off the course, Oh, God, help me fulfill whatever purpose you have for this brief time on this planet for You, because I will be with You forever and ever and ever.